mdnogueira/azure-docs.pt-pt/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub-enable-capture.md

 ```

 ### <a name="capturesize"></a>captureSize
-O intervalo de tamanho no qual a Captura inicia a captura de dados para o armazenamento de Blobs do Azure.
+O intervalo de tamanho no qual a Captura inicia a captura de dados.

 ```json
 "captureSize":{